 Assumption of the Blessed Virgin Mary

-In Polish: Wniebowziฤcie Najลwiฤtszej Maryi Panny
+In Polish: Wniebowzięcie Najświętszej Maryi Panny

-August 15, 2023
+August 15, 2024

 state holiday / day off

-As the Virgin Mary is also the patron saint of the Polish army, this day is also Polish Army Day (ลwiฤto Wojska Polskiego), which adds to the customs of the celebration.
+As the Virgin Mary is also the patron saint of the Polish army, this day is also Polish Army Day (Święto Wojska Polskiego), which adds to the customs of the celebration.
 On this day, many locals attend church services in order to remember Polish soldiers who died fighting for their country.
 Military parades take place too, highlighting all branches of the Polish military.

-All Saintsโ Day
+All Saints’ Day

-In Polish: Wszystkich ลwiฤtych
+In Polish: Wszystkich Świętych

-November 1, 2023
+November 1, 2024

 day off

-Although initially connected with Christianity, nowadays this holiday is celebrated by the majority of Poles โ including atheists and followers of different religions.
 As its name suggests, All Saints Day originated as the day when all Church saints are to be celebrated as examples for those still walking the Earth.

 Independence Day

-In Polish: Narodowe ลwiฤto Niepodlegลoลci
+In Polish: Narodowe Święto Niepodległości

-November 11, 2023
+November 11, 2024

 day off

 On this day, parades are held across Poland, and many houses and buildings as well as public transportation are decorated with Polish flags.
-There is also an annual Independence Run โ a marathon hosted in several cities with a number of participants who often dress in the colors of the Polish flag.
+There is also an annual Independence Run – a marathon hosted in several cities with a number of participants who often dress in the colors of the Polish flag.
 20,000 people participated in Warsaw in 2018.

 For more information about this Polish holiday, read these student observations.